 What's more is providers know they're not prepared.
 Most are even confident they won't be able to restore 100 percent of the data required by SLAs following an emergency.
 The majority -- 82 percent - say their technology infrastructure is not fully prepared for a disaster recovery incident.
 Resultantly, some are working to change that.

 "Healthcare organizations are making significant IT investments to transform IT infrastructure and ensure that patient information is secure, protected and highly available," said Scott Filion, general manager, global healthcare at EMC Corporation -- the report underwriter -- in a Feb.
 3 statement.
 "Healthcare organizations have always focused on information security, but today they must do more to protect data and ensure accessibility to meet ARRA HITECH HIPPA requirements."

 Despite these report findings, only a moderate number of healthcare organizations indicated they are taking the necessary steps to prepare and prevent security events in the future.
 For instance, only 42 percent said they were moving forward with encryption initiatives, and 44 percent said they were getting single sign-on and authentication for Web-based applications and portals.

 Moreover, despite the uptick in HIPAA privacy and security breaches this past year in addition to HHS' Office for Civil Rights Director Leon Rodriguez promising a comprehensive audit program in 2014, only 32 percent are moving forward with security analytics to help with breach prevention.

-Topics: Financial/Revenue Cycle Management, Network Infrastructure, Privacy and Security, American Recovery and Reinvestment Act (ARRA), Health Information Technology for Economic and Clinical Health (HITECH) Act, Patient portals, Leon Rodriguez, Analytics
+Topics: Financial/Revenue Cycle Management, Network Infrastructure, Privacy & Security, American Recovery and Reinvestment Act (ARRA), Health Information Technology for Economic and Clinical Health (HITECH) Act, Patient portals, Leon Rodriguez, Analytics